folz/anchors/README.md

 <p>

 [Anchors](https://folz.github.io/anchors) is a utility library for position anchoring.
-It helps you create floating elements like tooltips, popovers, and dropdowns, using the time-tested position solver of Floating UI.
+It helps you create floating element interactions like tooltips, popovers, and dropdowns, using the time-tested position solver of Floating UI.

 ```tsx
 import React from 'react';